Olympic pistol events are amongst the most exciting events out there, but if you want to enjoy them fully you'll need to know the basics.

 25m Pistol shooting for women

-- 30 precision shots and 30 rapid-fire shots are taken at a distance of 25m.
-The center of the target is 50mm in diameter for the precision stage.
+30 precision shots and 30 rapid-fire shots are taken at a distance of 25m.
+The centre of the target is 50mm in diameter for the precision stage.
 Six series of five shots each are completed.

 25m Rapid fire pistol shooting for men